kiwi515/kiwi515.github.io/formats/BWCH.md

 ## Structure

 ### Header
-Each BWCH file begins with a `0x44 (52)` byte header, structured as follows:
+Each BWCH file begins with a header, structured as follows:

 | **Offset** | **Size** | **Type** | **Description** |
 |------------|---------|----------|-----------------|